xcore/sw_motor_control/doc/sw-guide/pwm.rst

 The code begins at the pwm_op_inv entry point.
 This begins by running a standard callee save.
 This preserves any registers that we will clobber as part of the operation of this function.
 The arguments to the function are then stored on the stack itself in sp[8:11].
 This ensures we have access to them later.

 Following this the registers are moved around into the configuration we require and data is read from the t_data_out structure after calculating the appropriate pointers.
-The port resource IDs are then loaded into registers and the `mode' of operation is read and the port timer read to initialise the synchronisation point.
+The port resource IDs are then loaded into registers and the *mode* of operation is read and the port timer read to initialise the synchronisation point.

 The code then branches to the appropriate mode according to the mode value that has been read from the data structure provided to it by the client.